jenssegers-deprecated/codeigniter-simple-assets/README.md

 Installation
 ------------

-Copy the files to the corresponding folder in your application folder.
+Copy the files to the corresponding folder in your application folder (or use spark).

 Structure
 ---------